How to (Un-) Quantum Mechanics: Function Follows Form

 \subsection{Electromagnetic Waves and Spin (-flips)}

 The Lorentz force that we derived from Eq.~\ref{eq_enveq} using the EMEQ, refers to static, or at least slowly varying, electromagnetic fields.
 The relevant frequency scale is given by the mass of the RPO, i.e. $0.511\,\rm{MeV}$ in case of electrons.
-Visible light belongs to frequencies of order of $\rm{eV}$, i.e. several orders of magnitude below the typical de Broglie frequency of electron waves.
-Still, the wave length of visible light is in the order of $\rm{nm}$, while technical fields, for instance in undulators or spectrometer magnets, vary with macroscopic ``wave-length'', i.e. order of $\rm{mm}$ up to $\rm{m}$, again several orders of magnitude larger than the wavelength of light.
-Hence it is legitimate to assume that the variation of the fields is slow.
+Visible light belongs to frequencies of order of $\rm{eV}$, i.e. several orders of magnitude below the typical de-Broglie frequency of electron waves.
+Still, the wave length of visible light is in the order of nanometers, while technical fields, for instance in undulators or spectrometer magnets, vary with macroscopic ``wave-length'', i.e. order of millimeters up to meters, again several orders of magnitude larger than the wavelength of light.
+Hence it is legitimate to assume that the variation of the fields is slow and therefore adiabatic.

-How do we treat the case in which (the electromagnetic part of) ${\bf H}$ {\it varies}, slowly compared to the de Broglie wave?
+How do we treat the case in which (the electromagnetic part of) ${\bf H}$ {\it varies}, slowly compared to the de-Broglie wave?
 Of course this depends on the type of variation.
-For electro-magnetic waves, we know from Maxwell's equations~\footnote{ We have shown how to derive Maxwell's equations on the basis of this approach in Ref.~\cite{qed_paper}.} that polarized e.m. waves, as seen can be described by a rotating ``Dreibein''.
+For electro-magnetic waves, we know from Maxwell's equations~\footnote{ We have shown how to derive Maxwell's equations on the basis of this approach in Ref.~\cite{qed_paper}.} that polarized e.m. waves, as seen by the RPO can be described by a rotating ``Dreibein''.
 If ${\vec E}(\tau=0)=E\,\vec e_x$ and ${\vec B}(\tau=0)=B\,\vec e_y$, then, for an observer in some ``inertial reference frame'', these vectors rotate with frequency $\W$ around the $z$-axis.
 The generator for rotations around the $z$-axis is $\y_9$.
 Hence the time dependency can be written, according to Eq.~\ref{eq_enveq} as~\footnote{The factor $\frac{1}{2}$ is required to generate a spatial rotation frequency $\W$ and is a peculiarity of spinors~\cite{lt_paper}.} \begeq {\bf\dot F}=\frac{\W}{2}\,(\y_9\,{\bf F}-{\bf F}\,\y_9)\,. \endeq It is then possible (see App.~\ref{sec_Tdep}) to represent the time dependency of ${\bf F}$ by adding the term $\W/2\,\y_9$ to ${\bf F}$, effectively the same as a magnetic field component $B_z=\W/2$.
 Hence a circular polarized electromagnetic wave can be described in this approach by effective electromagnetic terms which give $\vec E\cdot\vec B=0$ and $\vec B^2-\vec E^2=\W^2/4$, i.e. with an additional energy term that is proportional to frequency $\W/2$ (times $\hbar$, in MKS-units), in agreement with Eq.~\ref{eq_omega2}.

 Assuming that we describe the RPO in its ``rest frame'', then $\vec P=0$ and the eigenfrequencies, given by Eq.~\ref{eq_eigenfreq}, are: \begary{rcl} K_1&=&{\cal E}^2+B^2+\W^2/4\\ K_2&=&\sqrt{{\cal E}^2\,\vec B^2}\\ &=&{\cal E}^2\,(B^2+\W^2/4)\\ \w&=&\pm\sqrt{{\cal E}^2+B^2+\W^2/4\pm\,2\,{\cal E}\,\sqrt{B^2+\W^2/4}}\\ &=&\pm\sqrt{({\cal E}\pm\sqrt{B^2+\W^2/4})^2}\\ \endary so that with $\w=m=\rm{const}$, assumed here to be positive, one finds two possible eigen-frequencies \begeq m={\cal E}\pm\sqrt{B^2+\W^2/4}\,, \endeq so that \begeq {\cal E}-m=\Delta{\cal E}/2=\pm\sqrt{B^2+\W^2/4}\,. \endeq Even if one can estimate that the amplitude $B$ of the magnetic part of the wave is small $B^2\ll\W^2$ and can usually be neglected, it is of course possible to increase this field component by some external static field without any other change in the calculation.
 Then the fine-splitting of the energy in dependence of $B$ and $\W$ is shown in Fig.~\ref{fig_fs}.